project-ncl/gradle-manipulator/index.md

 * If `loggingClassnameLineNumber` is set to true this will add classname and line numbers to messages (default: true).
 * If `loggingColours` is set to true it will also use colours (default: true).
 * If `loggingLevel` is set to true it will output the logging category e.g. INFO. (default: false).

-#### Publish Plugin Hook

-Certain project builds don't apply the publish plugin directly (be it the legacy or current one); instead they implement their own 'build plugin' (e.g. within `buildSrc`) that itself then applies plugins.
-This can lead to the situation where this custom plugin is applied and actioned after the GME tooling plugin which therefore does not detect any publishing plugins.
-It is possible to list those custom plugins as 'hooks' that GME will detect, and attempt to customise the publishing again.
-It is a comma separated list with a single default entry of `elasticsearch.esplugin`.

 ### Feature Guide